 Related Questions in HYPERGEOMETRIC-FUNCTION

-- Simplification of hypergeometric function with specific arguments
+- Asymptotic expansion of the hypergeometric function

 Related Questions in Q-ANALOGS